IzzySoft/HyperSQL/README.md

 inside the database), some scripts in the `tools/` directory of the HyperSQL distribution might help you extract those from your Oracle database.
 For objects you can `COMMENT ON` (tables, views) they even create basic JavaDoc comments along.

+Further details as well as a documentation can be found in [the project's wiki](https://github.com/IzzySoft/HyperSQL/wiki).

 ## History
 The original version (1.0) was written by Randy Phillips in September 2001.
 A customer of mine required a script like this, but some additions